jdi-docs/jdi-light/source/includes/documentation/_vue_js_elements.md

 **landscape()** | Asserts that Time Picker is in landscape orientation **notLandscape()** | Asserts that Time Picker is not in landscape orientation

-Time Picker also have basic JDI elements methods and asserts for Color, Theme, Elevation, Measurements and others.
+Time Picker also has basic JDI elements methods and asserts for Color, Theme, Elevation, Measurements and others.
-For examples of usage see: [JDI Vuetify TimePickers tests](https://github.com/jdi-testing/jdi-light/blob/vuetify-develop/jdi-light-vuetify-tests/src/test/java/io/github/epam/vuetify/tests/complex/TimePickersTests.java).
+For examples of usage see: [JDI Vuetify TimePickers tests](https://github.com/jdi-testing/jdi-light/blob/master/jdi-light-vuetify-tests/src/test/java/io/github/epam/vuetify/tests/complex/TimePickersTests.java).

 #### 5.31.2 Date pickers